edgedb/edgedb-js/.github/ISSUE_TEMPLATE/bug-report--query-builder-.md

 ---
 name: Bug report (query builder)
-about: Create a report to help us improve
+about: Report a bug in the EdgeQL query builder
 title: ''
 labels: ''
 assignees: ''